 Once the installation is complete, you should be able to find LibreOffice tools under Applications → Office.

-It is worth noticing that LibreOffice is a single-threaded application, meaning it is limited to using one CPU when doing calculations, even if others are available.
-This can lead to the application running slowly with very large data files or potentially crashing if the calculations or data become too complex.
+It is worth noting that LibreOffice is a single-threaded application, meaning it is limited to using one CPU when doing calculations, even if others are available.
+This can lead to the application running slowly with very large data files or potentially crashing if the calculations become too complex.